denisidoro/docpars/README.md

 Motivation
 ------------
-The [default implementation](https://github.com/docopt/docopts) of docopt for shell scripts use Python under the hood.
+The [default implementation](https://github.com/docopt/docopts) of docopt for shell scripts uses Python under the hood.
 You may want to use *docpars* instead in the following scenarios

 ### You don't want to install Python